 Under Part P of the building regulations, DIY work and electrical installation work carried out by non-registered traders should be checked and certified.
 As the property owner, you’re ultimately responsible for ensuring electrical work complies with the rules.

 The regulations do not stop you doing your own work or using an unregistered tradesperson, but you will need to make a Building

 Not all internal alternations need Building Regulations approval.

 However, the basic rule of thumb is that if the work involves load-bearing walls, chimneys, fireplaces or walls around staircases then any alteration will require inspection and approval from your local building control team.
 So talk to them as soon as you can.

 Why is building control important in the first place?
 Find out more here.

-On the other hand, if you're carrying out minor alterations such as replacing roofing tiles with the same type and weight of tile; replacing the felt to a flat roof; re-pointing brickwork; or replacing floorboards you won't need the work signed off by your local building control team.
+On the other hand, if you're carrying out minor alterations such as replacing roofing tiles with the same type and weight of tile; replacing the felt to a flat roof; re-pointing brickwork; or replacing floorboards you may not need the work signed off by your local building control team.

 Building work above ground is not always readily available so it's quite common for city-dwellers to consider investing in the development of a basement to create extra living space.

 There are key construction issues to bear in mind to ensure basements are properly designed and built – water ingress and structural stability of the existing superstructure are the main areas of concern and it's crucial to get this work right because any failures will be very difficult and expensive to rectify later on.